10 Fascinatingly Interesting Easter Celebrations Worldwide

 Another tradition is for the eldest woman in the family to rubbed a dyed red egg on the cheeks of children as a symbolic wish for health and strength – often associated with rosy cheeks.

-7 Bermuda
+7 Greece

 8 Hungary